apache/crunch/src/site/markdown/index.md

 ### Writing a DoFn

-The DoFn class is designed to keep the complexity of the MapReduce APIs out of your way when you don't need them while still keeping them accessible when you do.
+The DoFn class is designed to keep the complexity of the MapReduce APIs out of your way when you don\'t need them while still keeping them accessible when you do.

 #### Serialization

 First, all DoFn instances are required to be `java.io.Serializable`.
-This is a key aspect of Crunch's design: once a particular DoFn is assigned to the Map or Reduce stage of a MapReduce job, all of the state of that DoFn is serialized so that it may be distributed to all of the nodes in the Hadoop cluster that will be running that task.
+This is a key aspect of Crunch\'s design: once a particular DoFn is assigned to the Map or Reduce stage of a MapReduce job, all of the state of that DoFn is serialized so that it may be distributed to all of the nodes in the Hadoop cluster that will be running that task.
 There are two important implications of this for developers: